jennyjin0621/random_walk_sim/README.md

 # Random walk on Z^2 - simulation

 Monte Carlo side of the 18.821 project on random walks on the integer lattice.
-Alan and Pravan are working the analytical side; this checks their results numerically and lets us sweep over shapes/starting points that are annoying to do by hand.
+Alan and Pavan are working the analytical side; this checks their results numerically and lets us sweep over shapes/starting points that are annoying to do by hand.